-Overall, our results confirm the findings of (Duflo et al. 2012) and (Muralidharan and Sundararaman 2010), among others, regarding the ability of contract teachers to significantly improve learning in public primary schools across diverse baseline conditions in a low-income country.
+Overall, our results confirm the findings of Duflo et al. (2012a) and Muralidharan and Sundararaman (2010), among others, regarding the ability of contract teachers to significantly improve learning in public primary schools across diverse baseline conditions in a low-income country.
 But the effects of this intervention appear highly fragile to the involvement of carefully-selected non-governmental organizations.
-Ongoing initiatives to produce a fixed, evidence-based menu of effective development interventions will be potentially misleading if interventions are defined at the school, clinic, or village level without reference to their institutional context.